w11k/lsql/lsql-doc/src/index.md

 depending on the project requirements and database access libraries should not try to hide their characteristics.

-* Use unit tests to verify your data model, not static typing.
-Obviously, using an untyped datastructure like a Map imposes some challenges.
-E.g. a typo like `map.get("firstMame")` would lead to an error which would have been catched with static typing.
-However, data structures like `java.util.Map` already provide implementations for methods like `equals(...)` which can be used to automatically verify the data persistence logic and help to catch typos.

 * Software architectures currently shift towards rich browser and stand-alone application.
 The main responsibility for server code will be to query and return the stored data as quickly as possible and to serialize, maybe even intentionally denormalized, views as JSON string.
 Traditional